elixir-ecto/ecto/guides/Associations.md

 This guide assumes you worked through the [Getting Started guide](Getting%20Started.md) and want to learn more about associations.

+If you want to see the code from this guide, you can view it [at ecto/examples/ecto_assoc on GitHub](https://github.com/elixir- lang/ecto/tree/master/examples/ecto_assoc).

 There are three kinds of associations:

   * one-to-one